xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 	    restartPolicy: Always
 	  status: {}
       ```
-6. Using labels
-It is also possible to use a more targeted approach than `nodeName` through the use of NodeSelectors, the approach is similar but, instead of a direct node we will make use of Kubernetes labels to identify our desired target.
-For awareness as a comparison.
-View the available node labels as follows -
+1. **Using labels**
+- A more targeted approach than `nodeName` is `NodeSelectors`.
+	- Instead of specifying a direct node, `NodeSelectors` use Kubernetes labels to identify the target node.
+		- This allows for more flexibility and dynamic scheduling based on node characteristics.
+- To view available node labels, use the following command:

 ```bash
 kubectl describe node/worker-1 | more